openshift-labs/learn-katacoda/middleware/middleware-kogito/rest-service-integration/04-implement-camel-client.md

 The route is pretty simple.
 It accepts an exchange (message) from a "direct" endpoint (which allows us to call this endpoint from our CDI bean), it sets the required HTTP headers (`Accept`), it sets the HTTP method that we want to use, and uses the `netty-http` component to do a call to our CoffeeService.
 Finally, the response is unmarshalled into a `Collection` of `Coffee` instances using the `JacksonDataFormat` instance.

-With our route implemented, we can now change our `CoffeeService` implementation to use our Camel route.
-To do this, we first replace our old implementation with the following skeleton implementation:
+With our route implemented, we can change our `CoffeeService` implementation to use our Camel route.
+To do this, click _Copy to Editor_ to replace our old implementation with a new following skeleton implementation.

 <pre class="file" data-filename="./coffeeshop/src/main/java/org/acme/service/CoffeeService.java" data-target="replace">
 package org.acme.service;